 - How can we improve?

 - What can we do differently from now on?

-- Thank the customer for their time writing a review
+- Thank the customer for writing a review

 - Acknowledge any positive comments

-- Apologize for the specific complaint or issue
+- Apologise for the specific complaint or issue

 - Explain a specific, forward-looking plan of how you will fix the problem